Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

 - Astropy validates the FITS WCS calculations and the modeled HPC source-sampling path for `TAN`, `ARC`, `AZP`, and primary-branch six-term `ZPN`.
-- Astropy validates `CAR` and `CEA` source WCS and Latitudinal surface-map sampling.
+- Astropy directly validates `CAR` and explicitly unit-labelled `CEA` source WCS and Latitudinal surface-map sampling.
+  Normalized CEA maps with no `CUNIT2` are first canonicalized to an equivalent angular CEA header.
 - Java/Python metadata tests validate the projection parameters and linear WCS transforms that Java derives for GLSL.
 - Electron/WebGL2 runs execute the production shaders on Metal/ANGLE and SwiftShader.
 - Orthographic and warp modes are compared with their independent CPU mirrors because Astropy does not define JHV's